 What Is VIX?

-You can hear about it frequently in financial news, but still many people are not sure what VIX exactly is.
+You can hear about it frequently in financial news, but still many people are not sure what the VIX index exactly is.
 This page explains it.

 Short Answer: What Is VIX?